 An unfortunate side-effect of aging is a decline in cognitive function.
 This can mean mild memory problems for some seniors as they get older.
 For those with Alzheimer’s or dementia, it can lead to not recognizing friends and family and even forgetting how to swallow and breathe.
-Memory Care services can help seniors maintain and extend their cognitive abilities through various therapies and medications.
-Senior Memory Care services can significantly improve seniors’ quality of life and give their families peace of mind knowing they are getting the best care available.
+Memory care services for seniors can maintain and extend their cognitive abilities through various therapies and medications.
+Senior memory care services can significantly improve seniors’ quality of life and give their families peace of mind knowing they are getting the best care available.

-At Buckner Retirement Services, we provide quality Memory Care services to seniors living with Alzheimer’s and dementia.
-We employ a combination of behavioral and occupational therapy along with medication management to help residents with their dementia or Alzheimer’s care.
-To learn more about our senior Memory Care services, call 855.931.5688 today to speak with one of our knowledgeable staff and schedule a tour of one of our six senior living communities in Texas.
+At Buckner Retirement Services, we provide quality memory care services to seniors living with Alzheimer’s and dementia and their families.
+Through long-term senior care or respite care options, we employ a combination of behavioral and occupational therapy along with medication management and skilled nursing to help our residents.
+To learn more about our senior memory care services, call 214.227.7182 today to speak with one of our knowledgeable staff and schedule a tour of one of our six senior living communities in Texas.

 How Can Memory Care Services Help?